peppedilillo/hbstools/README.md

 By default, results are saved in the input directory in FITS format.
 Using `mercury search . -o myresults-filename.fits` you will change the output file to `myresults-filename.fits`.

+There is an alternative output mode which can be selected passing the `--mode library` flag to `mercury search`.
+In library mode, mercury will create a directory containing individual files for transients.
+These files can be copied into the dataset using the `mercury merge`.
+The a merge can be undone, using the `mercury clean` command.

 > ❗ **To get help with mercury run `mercury --help`.**
 > To get help on a particular command, such as `search`, you call `mercury search --help`.

 ## Demo dataset
 We have uploaded a demo dataset [online](https://drive.google.com/file/d/1kC473-QQsLWrClxKRHT8JJCIJr_KO_4_/view?usp=sharing).